 The loop trail wraps around the southwestern flank of Lost Horse Mountain.
-My sister and I had other plans afterwards so we decided on just hiking to the mine and back.
-Also from what we read, most interesting part of the trail is the first two miles to the mine anyway (if you do the loop clockwise).
+My sister and I had other plans afterward so we decided on just hiking to the mine and back.
+Also from what we read, the most interesting part of the trail is the first two miles to the mine anyway (if you do the loop clockwise).
 We decided to tackle the loop another time.

 I was hoping to see some wildflowers in the desert.
 And I was not disappointed.
 Joshua trees started to bloom in the park.

 We passed a section of burnt Joshua trees.
 A leftover from wildfires in 2009.

 As we got close to the mine, we started to see some old mine equipment near the trail.

 Here are some pictures at The Lost Horse Mine.